daedalus/bgp-test-framework/README.md

 # BGPv4 Adversarial Test Framework

-A comprehensive adversarial testing framework for BGPv4 implementations based on RFC 4271 and RFC 4272 specifications.
+A comprehensive adversarial testing framework for BGP v1 to v4 implementations based on RFC specifications.

 ## Intended Use